mattbailey/mdb.io/content/_index.md

 # Some Other Links

 - [GitHub](https://github.com/mattbailey): it's just GitHub.
-- [DadLAN](https://dadlan.com): Annual LAN started with some other dads.
+- [DadLAN](https://dadlan.com): Annual LAN party started with some other dads.
 - Contact: m @ this domain.